Arionyxx/SteamManifestManager/FIREBASE-DEPLOYMENT.md

 # 🔥 Firebase Deployment Guide

+## ⚠️ IMPORTANT: Billing Required

+Firebase Hosting requires the **Blaze (pay-as-you-go) plan** with billing enabled.

+**Can't enable billing?**
+➡️ See `FREE-HOSTING-GUIDE.md` for 100% free alternatives (no credit card needed)

+**Have billing-enabled Firebase?**
-Perfect choice!
-Firebase provides everything in one platform and works great with the Pro plan.
+➡️ Continue below - Firebase provides everything in one platform and works great.

+---

 ## 🎯 Firebase Services We'll Use